Regenerative Care That Reaches Beyond the Joint Surface

 doctor examining a patient

-• Avoids steroids and synthetic medications
+• It avoids steroids and synthetic medications

 Intraosseous PRP and bone marrow treatment may be appropriate for patients with joint conditions involving bone-related degeneration or pain, including: